 • Renewal option

 When the lease term is complete, the tenant has the right to renew the tenancy agreement for another term should the landlord not require the premises, and if the tenant is prepared to pay the current market rental rate.

 The landlord should inform the tenant if the rental property is insured and, if so, the scope of coverage.
 Specific provisions are sometimes included in the lease agreement to require the tenant to pay for additional premiums caused by any act on the part of the tenant.

-There are numerous Hong Kong property websites which can give you an idea of the current rental market in Hong Kong.
-Rental prices are usually determined by location of the property, with rentals being the highest for highly coveted areas of Hong Kong Island like the Peak, the Mid-Levels and Repulse Bay and the surrounding areas.
-Rentals are also determined by the type of dwelling and, generally, full service buildings that offer a host of amenities command higher rentals than older buildings which have larger flats but not as many facilities.
-Properties located in the New Territories or Kowloon are generally believed to command lower rents than those on Hong Kong Island but this not always hold true for there are some areas of Kowloon like Kowloon Tong which are as sought after as areas located on Hong kong Island.
+There are numerous Hong Kong property websites that can give you an idea of the current rental market in Hong Kong.
+Rental prices are usually determined by the location of the property, with rentals being the highest for highly coveted areas of Hong Kong Island like the Peak, the Mid-Levels and Repulse Bay and the surrounding areas.
+Rentals are also determined by the type of dwelling and, generally, full-service buildings that offer a host of amenities command higher rentals than older buildings that have larger flats but not as many facilities.
+Properties located in the New Territories or Kowloon are generally believed to command lower rents than those on Hong Kong Island but this not always hold true for there are some areas of Kowloon like Kowloon Tong which are as sought after as areas located on Hong Kong Island.